£360.00

 There are no required textbooks for the course.
 However, students will interact with popular media that contains non-Christian ideas.
 These will always be used with the purpose of analyzing and contrasting them with the Christian worldview.
 All media homework (e.g., YouTube clips) will be posted via Google Classroom so students can view them without needing to browse YouTube directly.

-High School Apologetics & Debate Year 2: Worldview & Culture Analysis
+High School Apologetics Year 2: Worldview, Philosophy, and Art Analysis

 All discussions will be rooted in Scripture, reminding us that while we engage ideas, our ultimate goal is faithfulness to Christ.